Nadine2016/knative/about.md

 - List Job definitions
 - Update a Job definition
 - Delete a Job definition
-- Submit and run a Job based on a Job definition from the console
+- Submit and run a Job based on a Job definition from the console or the CLI

 ### Job